 You’re not the only person to say thank you in a 2-way conversation.
 If you’re communicating with Russians, you’ll often have people saying one of the above phrases to you.

-So in those cases it’s good to be able to respond in a nice way.
-Below are 3 phrase you can respond with to say you’re welcome in Russian.
+So in those cases, it’s good to be able to respond adequately.
+Below are 3 phrases you can respond with to say you’re welcome in Russian.

 “You’re welcome” in Russian – пожалуйста (pozhaluysta)